 EXPLORING ISSUES OF SOCIAL JUSTICE, EQUITY & INCLUSIVITY

-Each year, the VES community addresses an issue of social justice.
-We have explored issues of social and health equities and practiced civil discourse; hosted a week of education, open dialogue and engaging activities focused on Islam, religious beliefs, global awareness and pluralism; tackled elements of racism with the goal of creating understanding and empathy.
+As a VES community we have explored issues of social and health equities and practiced civil discourse; hosted a week of education, open dialogue and engaging activities focused on Islam, religious beliefs, global awareness and pluralism; tackled elements of racism with the goal of creating understanding and empathy.
 This work blends thought-provoking documentaries and discussion, integrated classroom learning, expert speakers, chapel talks, debate club topics, civil discourse opportunities and parent learning.
 Conversations such as these are what VES is all about—opening minds, knowledge-sharing and building understanding, and encouraging exploration, curiosity, civil discourse and critical thinking.

 PAIDEIA CLASSES: ACTIVE LEARNING, SOCRATIC DIALOGUE